lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 it must also reflect the second sources `covering(555)` preceding state.
 The resolver is called with these two arguments and once again returns the bigger deletion timestamp, `covering(666)`.

-The next advance takes the first source and the iteration cursor to "acc", where this source has the `end(666)` boundary as state.
+The next advance takes the first source and the iteration cursor to "acc↑", where this source has the `end(666)` boundary as state.
 The merge resolver is called with `end(666)` and `covering(555)`.
 This time the covering state does not override the boundary, thus the resolver must create a state that reflects the end of the current range, as well as the fact that we continue with the other covering state.
 It must thus return the boundary state `switch(666, 555)` which the intersection cursor reports.

-The next advance takes the first source to the exhausted position and no `precedingState`.
+The next advance takes the first source to the exhausted position.
 The merge thus reports all paths and state from the other cursor unchanged until it is exhausted as well, i.e. `covering(555)` for "ad" and `end(555)` for "adc".

 The final resulting trie looks like this:
 ```